Submissions

 If the editorial board finds that a submitted manuscript does not comply with the above guidelines, the manuscript will be returned to the author for revision.
 The author must revise the manuscript to fully comply with the guidelines before it can proceed to the review process.

-In cases where the reviewers determine that the manuscript is acceptable for publication subject to revision, the author(s) must revise the manuscript in accordance with the reviewers’ comments.
-The revised manuscript must clearly indicate the changes made.
-If the author(s) choose to retain the original wording, a written explanation must be submitted to the editorial board for further consideration.
+In cases where the reviewers determine that a manuscript is suitable for publication subject to revisions, the author(s) must revise the manuscript in accordance with the reviewers’ recommendations.
+The revised submission must clearly indicate the specific amendments made.
+If the author(s) wish to retain any part of the original text contrary to the reviewers’ suggestions, a written justification must be provided to the editorial board for further consideration.

-The peer review process generally takes approximately three months.
-The Graduate Law Journal does not offer a fast-track review process for urgent cases.
+The review process typically takes approximately three months.
+The Graduate Law Journal does not have a policy to provide expedited or fast-track review under any circumstances.

 Manuscript Submission